JavedanCode/JavedanCode/README.md

 I enjoy going beyond simply making something work.
 I care about understanding **why** a system is designed the way it is, keeping the codebase maintainable, and building foundations that can grow with the application.

+My developer identity is **JavedanCode** — a name built around the idea of **"Undying Code."**

+The idea is simple: keep building, keep improving, and create software that can evolve rather than disappear after a single project.

 ---

 ## `02` — Developer Snapshot